MicrosoftDocs/xamarin-docs/docs/cross-platform/desktop/index.md

 ---
 ms.assetid: 65F6A634-9CB0-4BB8-A013-7CA0334F6100
-title: Cross-Platform for Desktop Developers
+title: "Cross-Platform for Desktop Developers"
-description: Xamarin lets you build apps for Windows, Android, iOS, and Mac using your Windows Forms or WPF skills.
+description: "This document links to various guides that describe Xamarin.Forms for WPF and Windows Forms developers.
+The linked content explores application lifecycle, UI controls, porting guidance, and samples."
 author: asb3993
 ms.author: amburns
 ms.date: 04/26/2017
 ---

 # Cross-Platform for Desktop Developers

-This section contains information to help WPF and Windows.Forms developers to learn mobile app development with Xamarin, by cross-referencing their existing knowledge and experience to mobile idioms, and providing examples of porting desktop apps to mobile.
+This section contains information to help WPF and Windows Forms developers to learn mobile app development with Xamarin, by cross-referencing their existing knowledge and experience to mobile idioms, and providing examples of porting desktop apps to mobile.